nickreich/data-stories-2016/pages/project1.md

 ---
 layout: page
-title: Project 1: Reproduce a data analysis
+title: 'Project 1: Reproduce a data analysis'
 tagline:
 ---

 For this project, you will work with a partner to reproduce a published data analysis (blog, academic paper, etc...).
 You will need to find an analysis that has made both data and code publicly available.
+The instructor must approve the dataset.
 There will be two central deliverables for this project:

  1. The reproduced analysis, in the form of a "blog post" report (i.e. an html page).
  2. A second, "follow-up" report that provides some additional, original data analysis and visualizations that you create.
 The report will be created as a single file, but each individual should take charge of creating one piece of the story that this report tells.